-BP, however, is continuing it car wash operations because a proportion of the car wash water at its company-owned sites is recycled.
+BP, however, is continuing car wash operations because a proportion of the car wash water at its company-owned sites is recycled.

-BP spokeswoman Shelley Brady said it would work with council if it was told further action was required.
+BP spokeswoman Shelley Brady said it would work with the council if it was told further action was required.

 Brady said there were also independently-owned BP stores in NZ which managed their own operations.

 Mobil Oil New Zealand country manager Andrew McNaught said the petrol station chain was developing a plan to reduce water consumption in the region which could include temporary changes to car wash operations.

 "While we finalise our plans we also ask customers to consider their need to use car wash facilities," he said.

 Watercare has urged Aucklanders to save water and refrain from watering the garden with a hose or washing their cars.

 Auckland Council has also turned off fountains and irrigation systems in parks and reminded staff to reduce water use at home and work.